near/near-cli-rs/extensions/README.md

 POOL_ID=$1
 near execute view-method network mainnet contract "name.near" call "get_fields_by_pool" '{"pool_id": "'"$POOL_ID"'"}' at-final-block
 ```

-Make sure that this script is in your `$PATH`, then call it like this:
+Make sure that this script is in your `$PATH` and has proper permissions to be executed.
+Then call it like this:

 ```bash
 $ near staking-pool-info aurora.near
 {